hridaykarnani/Programming-Assignment-Getting-and-Cleaning-Data/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-This repository also contains a CodeBook ...
+This repository also contains a CodeBook that explains the codes and files used.